There are so many great Santa Monica attractions to visit, National Geographic named it one of the Top 10 Beach Cities in the World.

 From bike riding at the beach to perusing the farm-fresh organic produce at the famed weekly Santa Monica Farmer's Markets, these are 10 Santa Monica attractions you won't want to miss.

-Bike riding at the beach is hands-down one of the best ways to enjoy a day in Santa Monica.
+Bike riding at the beach is hands-down one of the best Santa Monica attractions - and one of the best ways to enjoy a day in Santa Monica.

 The popular 26-mile bike route know as the Marvin Braude Bike Trail starts in Santa Monica and ends at Torrance State Beach.
 (Get the Marvin Braude Bike Route Map.)